-If you are considering making a commitment to welcoming a canine into your home, I’d like to share what I learned from adopting a dog from the pet shelter because I was under the impression adopting a dog from a pet shelter was less expensive than getting one from a dog breeder.
+Is adopting a dog from the pet shelter less expensive than buying one from the breeder?
+I’m sharing what I learned from adopting a dog from the pet shelter because I was under the impression adopting a dog from a shelter was less expensive than buying one from a dog breeder.

 Is a Dog from a Pet Shelter Healthier than a Dog from a Breeder?